akaJes/marlin-config/README.md

 * automatically clone repository from github if you don't have it
 * instant changing of Configuration*.h files
-* filter only changed options overall and for each section
+* allow to filter only changed options overall and for each section
-* show help for options
+* show help for all options
 * show help for G-codes
 * show allowed options/gcodes depends your configuration
 * reset configuration changes
-* switch between releases (available after reset)
+* switch between releases and update git repository from github
 * **uploading your old configuration over current**
 * **compiling and uploading firmware** via PlatformIO
 * **access to all serial ports** using console manager (Linux/Mac with auto ports changing detection)
+* simple 3D tool for positioning printer head in console manager
+* **snippets** allow edit upload BootScreen, calculate a step values for various stepper motors
 * quick navigate with a right sided navigation bar
 * creating an issue on [Marlin github](https://github.com/MarlinFirmware/Marlin) with your configuration